Gbapy/Android-APK-Protect-Project/README.md

 In this project, main factor to protect the APK is a checksum and AES256.
 And whole byte code has been encrypted to make it more complicated for hackers to understand what it works like.

-If initerested in this kind of project, please contact me at: Gbapyou@gmail.com (Skype: live:bigblackbead)
+If interested in this kind of project, please contact me at: Gbapyou@gmail.com (Skype: live:bigblackbead)